jrie/flagCookies/README.md

-# flagCookies
+# FlagCookies

-A cookie manager on steroids.
+A cookie manager allowing to manage explicitly domain cookies, also third-party cookies for domain and subdomain.
+Providing several modes to manage cookies and keeping a cookie profile, while being logged in in a website.

 ## Features